AngelR84/vessel-management-tool/README.md

 Features:
 * Fast identification (map image)
-* Clicking the row to open edit form
+* Open edit forn by Clicking the rows
-* Removing vessel pressing "X" button
+* Remove vessel by pressing "X" button
-* Creating new Vessel pressing "New Vessel" button
+* Create new Vessel by pressing "New Vessel" button

 #### Vessel Edit Interface